eBay/parallec-samples/README.md

  get("/ssh/:filename/:concurrency/:showDetail"
 ```

+targetHostFile location:

-targetHostFile is relative to this path.
-If in IDE, put into the same folder as the pom.xml.
+- If in IDE, put into the same folder as the pom.xml.
- * if run as jar. just same folder as the executable jar file.
+- If run as jar. just same folder as the executable jar file.

+APIs:

 - localhost:4567/ssh/targetHostFile/200/true  (require update login user/password)
 - localhost:4567/ping/targetHostFile  ; need root